-Allow several hours as there’s a lot to see here—exploring the historic (and enormous) aircraft carrier itself, nearly 30 vintage planes on the flight de3ck, a guided missile submarine and the space shuttle Enterprise.
+Allow several hours as there’s a lot to see—exploring the historic (and enormous) aircraft carrier itself, nearly 30 vintage planes on the flight deck, a guided missile submarine, and the space shuttle Enterprise.
 The Exploreum on the hangar level is full of interactive fun for kids like climbing into a helicopter and steering the wings of a plane.
-Save time and lines by buying tickets online and. be forewarned: many enticing exhibits, guided tours and the space shuttle pavilion require extra fees.
-However, there is plenty to do without them.
+Save time and lines by buying tickets online and be forewarned: many enticing exhibits, guided tours, and the space shuttle pavilion require extra fees.
+However, there is plenty to do without the extras.
 The Intrepid is best suited to older children who can appreciate the history.
 There is lots of walking, much of it outdoors, so sunscreen and hats are advisable.
 The best way to get here is the #50 crosstown bus headed west, which brings you right to the door.

 Tuesday-Saturday, 9:30 a.m.-5:30 p.m.
 Closed Sundays, Mondays, and major holidays.
 Reviews.

 Sony’s introduction to the secrets of technology is the best free entertainment in town.
-K ids (and parents) can have a ton of tech fun, creating video games, animated movies and music.
+Kids (and parents) can have a ton of tech fun, creating video games, animated movies and music.
 Want more?
-Learn about what makes the internet work, be a virtual “surgeon’” program a robot, see yourself on TV.
+Learn what makes the internet work, be a virtual surgeon, program a robot, see yourself on TV.
 In addition to the exhibits, check the web site for a calendar of screenings, family workshops and Tech for Tots programs, all free.
 You can take your chances and show up hoping space is available, but this is a popular attraction so reservations are strongly advised.
-They must be made at least seven days in advance by phoning 212-833-8100 Tuesday through Friday between 9 a.m. and 2 p.m
+They must be made at least seven days in advance by phoning 212-833-8100 Tuesday through Friday between 9am and 2 pm.